Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

-In some works, the attacker is assumed to have full information of power system but has limited capability of compromising the sensor measurements \cite{tian2021seaann}\cite{liu2021gandiam}\cite{niazazari2020attgec}\cite{zeng2022pcvadrl}.
-Although a portion of sensor measurements are compromised, it seems that the attacker is still assumed to have the capability of obtaining an alternative training dataset.
-But these two assumptions seem not consistent.

-The knowledge of power system can be obtained by eavesdropping the communication network and compromising the operation devices.
-The sensor measurements can be manipulated by a variety of cyberattacks such as the man-in-the-middle attack, Trojan-horse attack, and firmware modification attack \cite{wang2013cyber}.
-The smart meter installed at the consumer's house is easily breached, and thus the power consumption data is manipulated \cite{li2020dletd}\cite{li2020searchfromfree}\cite{wang2021blackboxnilm}.
-The attacker is also able to know the price barging process between users and power utilities \cite{guihai2021amlfdia}.
+The knowledge of the power system can be obtained by eavesdropping the communication network and compromising the operation devices.
+The input (e.g., sensor measurements) of MLsgAPP can be corrupted by cyberattacks such as the man-in-the-middle attack, Trojan-horse attack, and firmware modification attack \cite{wang2013cyber}.
+For example, the smart meter installed at the consumer's house can be easily breached and thus the power consumption data is corrupted \cite{li2020dletd,li2020searchfromfree,wang2021blackboxnilm}.
+The price barging process between users and power utilities can also be overheard \cite{guihai2021amlfdia}.

-\subsection{Adversarial Performance Evaluation Metrics}
+\subsection{Adversarial performance evaluation metrics}

-The evaluation of performance degradation is critical to assess the vulnerability of MLsgAPPs.
-For the adversarial ML, it is important is to quantify the size of the adversarial perturbation.
+The evaluation of performance degradation is critical to assess the vulnerability of MLsgAPP.
+For the adversarial ML, it is important to quantify the size of the adversarial perturbation.
 Different metrics have been used to address this issue.